cyber-dojo/saver/docs/readme.txt

 - zipper downloads will be in a certain format...
   How does that affect coupling?

-- Also prepare new schema that flattens dir structure. not .../ID/INDEX/event.json but .../ID/INDEX.event.json have code and tests for versioning in the manifest.json file.

 - fix coverage gaps
 - fix todos